Montimage/Kafka_Script/Readme.md

 The **remediations** field indicate the strategies to mitigates vulnerabilities/threat discovered in previous stages.
 Each remediation if made up of an id, a short description, a description, a monetary cost.

 The **vulnerabilitied** field indicate all the weaknesses/ flaws in 5G Nokia servers.
 Each vulnerability has an id, a description, a reference, a likelihood, an integer indicating the impact on the service, and the list of the nodes involved.

+The directory that holds the JSON file must be located **one level above the script’s directory.**